Life Is Not Enough. Notes on Loss and Searching for Hope

 Iza Michalewicz’s reportages are not particularly intricate in their form, they lack spectacular ideas or literary ornaments.
 They are seemingly simple stories.
 Economical, raw, with no sentimentalism.
 But once and again they leave a lump in your throat.

-Twenty-four stories about people who lost their footing, who are affected by loss of health, child, home, honour, freedom, love, faith in justice, in themselves, in other people.
+Thirty two stories about people who lost their footing, who are affected by loss of health, child, home, honour, freedom, love, faith in justice, in themselves, in other people.
 Most often undeservedly.
 Due to fate.
 But is that the only reason?

 In the preface to her book Iza Michalewicz writes that most of her reportages were created “out of disagreement with the reality.
 Out of the need to tame, explain.”
 A part of the reality that the reporter disagrees with is our social reality.
 The texts describe contemporary Poles that have gone through particularly traumatic experiences.
 She tells Polish stories, although sometimes she crosses the borders.
 In her “Inaczej niż w raju” [Different from a Paradise] she focuses on Ireland, where Poles go to find jobs and sometimes come back in urns (a coffin is more costly for the family).
 “They come to the Emerald Isle with great ambitions and even greater expectations which clash with the local reality that is really hard and that they have not been aware of.
 They are affected by depression, schizophrenia and alcoholism, they steal or they try to take their own lives.
 The Polish embassy in Dublin has recently started to run suicide statistics.